Forequarter Shank

 Tender, sweet and delicious

-The rib plate is prepared from a side and consist of rib bones, intercostal muscles and overlaying fat and muscles.
 The Spare Ribs or Rib Plate is taken from Ribset and consists of ribs and layers of muscle and fat.
 This cut is best roasted, pan fried or barbecued.

 Square Cut Shoulder (Bone In)